The mutually normalizing regular subgroups of the holomorph of a cyclic group of prime power order: Preliminaries

 \section{Preliminaries}

-In this section we present the notions and the main results we are going to use later, in the development of the normalizing graphs.
-We start by recalling the definition of the algebraic environment in which we will conduce the study.
+In this section we present the notions and the main results we are going to use later, in the development of the local normalizing graphs.
+We start by recalling the definition of the algebraic environment in which we will conduct the study.
+Fixed a group $G$, we denote by $\id$ and $\inv$ the identity and the inversion map on $G$ respectively, by $\rho\colon G\to\sym(G), g\mapsto(x\mapsto xg)$ the right regular representation, and by $\iota\colon G\to G, g\mapsto(x\mapsto gxg\mo)$ the conjugation map.

-\begin{definition} Let $G$ be a group and consider the right regular representation $\rho\colon G\to\sym(G)$.
+\begin{definition} Let $G$ be a group.
 We define the \textbf{(permutational) holomorph} $\hol(G)$ of $G$ as the subgroup of $\sym(G)$ generated by $\rho(G)$ and $\aut(G)$, that is \end{definition}

-A powerful characterization is known for the subgroups of the holomorph of a given group $G$, by using the notions of \emph{gamma function} and \emph{skew brace}.
-We recall these concepts and the mentioned result, from \cite{Campedel_2020}, \cite{Caranti_2020}, and \cite{Caranti_2018}.
-For the purposes of this paper, we restrict the attention to the case of finite groups.
+A powerful characterization is known for the regular subgroups of the holomorph of a given group $G$, by using the notions of \emph{gamma function} and \emph{skew brace}.
+We recall these concepts and the aforementioned result, from \cite{Campedel_2020}, \cite{Caranti_2020}, and \cite{Caranti_2018}.
+For the purposes of this paper, we restrict attention to the case of finite groups.